knoxite/website/content/docs/storage-backends/content.md

 ##### JSON key

-As already mentioned, Google Cloud expects credentials in the form of a JSON key.
+As mentioned above, Google Cloud expects credentials in the form of a JSON key.
 The path to the JSON file, probably stored on your local filesystem, needs to be provided either via the URL or the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.